Top 12 Yosemite Wedding Venues and Elopement Locations for Adventure Couples

 Top Yosemite wedding venues and elopement locations by veteran adventure wedding photographer, Charleton Churchill.

 The List for the Best wedding Locations in Yosemite National Park for eloping couples.

-What is your experience in Yosemite?
+What is your experience in Yosemite weddings?

-As one of the Top wedding and adventure elopement photographers in the USA and world, I have captured many couples all over Yosemite National Park.
-I am a seasoned mountaineer who has climbed many dangerous high altitude mountains, leading teams and people, like up north America’s highest peak at 20,320 ft, Denali or Mt.
+As one of the Top wedding and adventure elopement photographers in the USA, I have captured many couples all over Yosemite National Park.
+I am a seasoned mountaineer who has climbed many dangerous high altitude mountains, leading teams and groups, like up north America’s highest peak at 20,320 ft, Denali or Mt.
 McKinley.
 I have fallen into crevasses, saved lives, had friends perish in avalanches, and also led people to success.
 Recently, I took the first couple up to Mt.
 Everest base camp to get married in a wedding dress, backpack and boots, being the first wedding photographer to document a wedding there and igniting the adventure wedding movement.

 What are the best places in Yosemite Park to get married or elope?